net1957/proxy_pac_rb/README.md

 #### Prerequisites

-Make sure the content is served with "Content-Type":
+Make sure the content is served with `"Content-Type":
-'application/x-ns-proxy-autoconfig'.
-Otherwise the content is ignored.
+'application/x-ns-proxy-autoconfig'`.
+Otherwise the content is ignored by both middlewares.

 #### Warning